 A wallah is one who performs a specific task.
-A rickshaw wallah drives the rickshaw, a dhobi wallah washes clothes and chai wallahs, you guessed it, they make chai.
+A rickshaw wallah drives the rickshaw, a dhobi wallah washes clothes and the chai wallah, you guessed it, makes chai.
 Chai wallahs are everywhere in India.
 Everywhere.
-From busy urban street corners to hidden alleyways, at bus depots and railway platforms and walking through the train car, along riversides and on footpaths that lead to pilgrimage sites in the middle of nowhere — when you need a fresh cup of tea, the chai wallah is always near.
+From busy urban street corners to hidden alleyways, at bus depots and railway platforms and walking through the train cars, along riversides and on footpaths that lead to religious pilgrimage sites in the middle of nowhere – when you need a fresh cup of tea, the chai wallah is always near.

-Most chai wallahs prepare their chai in small batches on a per order basis.
-In large cities, however, the chai business is often divided into one central chai wallah who makes enormous batches of chai, and the sellers who fill orders and deliver to local shops.
-For the chai courier, the faster you can run through the congested city, the more chai you can sell.
+Most chai wallahs prepare their chai in small batches on a per-order basis.
+In large cities, however, the chai business is often divided into one central chai wallah, who makes enormous batches of chai, and sellers, who take and fill orders from local shops.
+For the chai delivery person, the faster he can move on foot through the crowded city streets, the more chai he can sell.

-It is often the same at train stations, where many chai wallahs are selling from the same huge vat.
-When pulling into a train station in India, the first sound you hear is the chorus of chai wallahs singing their sales pitch.
-Breaking chai into two syllables and accentuating the second, ‘chai-eeeeeee, chai-eeeeeee’, the chai vendors signal their location to the passengers.
-You can just hang out the window and get a chai to go.
-If a loud voice doesn’t draw attention, a creative performance on the train can make a sale.
-Walking down the aisles, some wallahs display their skills by pouring the chai in a long thin stream, as far from the cup as possible, without spilling a drop.
+When pulling into a train station in India, the first sound you hear is the ensemble of chai wallahs singing their sales pitch.
+Breaking chai into two syllables and accentuating the second, “chai-eee, chai-eee,” the chai wallahs make them- selves known to the passengers.
+You can hang out the window and get a chai to go, or wait for them to come to your seat.